How to Build CRUD API Using Flask MYSQL? – DevstringxDeepak Gautam

 app = Flask(__name__)

 Step 2.
-Setup the MySQL database configurations for connecting to the database.
-We need to configure database connection with flask module and that’s why we have imported the app module and set up the MySQL configuration with flask module.
+Set up the MySQL database configurations for connecting to the database.
+We need to configure the database connection with the flask module and that’s why we have imported the app module and set up the MySQL configuration with the flask module.

 from flask_mysqldb import MySQL

 app.config['MYSQL_USER'] = 'root' app.config['MYSQL_PASSWORD'] = '' app.config['MYSQL_HOST'] = 'localhost' app.config['MYSQL_DB'] = 'crud' app.config['MYSQL_CURSORCLASS'] = 'DictCursor' mysql = MySQL(app)

 Step 3.
 Next, we will define all the models required for the request format.
 This we can integrate with the API and swagger.
 This will tell the user what API is expecting.